jihunhwang/jihunhwang.github.io/_posts/2024-01-22-UWSP_CTF_2023_writeup.md

 </font>

 <font size="4">
 <p>This chal wasn't particularly difficult (was not easy either, though), but it took me a while to actually get my code working.
 It also took me a while to understand the problem, especially the format of input.
-I also forgot exactly how I end up using ROPgadget.
+I also forgot exactly how I ended up using ROPgadget.
 I think the challenge description (which I clumsily did not save) said something about it, or that <code>/bin/sh</code> does not exist (or something along those lines).</p>
 </font>

 <font size="4">